rowanc1/lecture-python-intro/lectures/cagan_adaptive.md

 π_seq_1, Eπ_seq_1, m_seq_1, p_seq_1 = solve_and_plot(md, μ_seq_1)
 ```

-We invite the reader to compare outcomes with those under rational expectations studied in {doc}`cagan_ree`.
+We invite the reader to compare outcomes with those under rational expectations studied in [](cagan_ree.md).

 Please note how the actual inflation rate $\pi_t$ "overshoots" its ultimate steady-state value at the time of the sudden reduction in the rate of growth of the money supply at time $T_1$.